paulahemsi/cub3d/README.md

 * 30/04: Two mechanics were in conflict: the `r` *always running* key and `shift` to run, so I took off the always running option.
 Bonus and mandatory version has now diferente rules in the makefile.
 Mandatory version is clean and ready to evaluation!

 * 02/05: I managed to insert diferent objects in the map, that can be collected.
 The hud changeded when the player picks an item, but in a pre-determined order.

+* 03/05: All the colectable object are done (I want to redraw the map, though) and being rendered.
+The game now has locked doors that can be unlocked with the correct keys.

 </details>